toopay/gas-orm/finder.rst

 		echo "\n";
 	}

 Notice when you passing several ids, Gas will return an array of object instead.
+If there is no records, NULL will returned.

 find_by_collumn()
 +++++++++++++++++